Please note that if you use our service via a marketplace, the answers to some of these FAQs might not be applicable.

 You have the right to see what personal information 84codes AB holds about you.
 You are entitled to be given a description of the information, what we use it for, who we might pass it onto, and any information we might have about the source of the information.

 A subject access requests should be made via email to firstname.lastname@example.org.

-You as data controller decide for yourself where you want to host your data by choosing data center and region of the data center.
-The data will not leave that region, unless you choose to move it.
+As a data controller, you decide for yourself where you want to host your data by choosing a data center and region.
+The data will not leave that region unless you choose to move it.
 In CloudKarafka’s role as data controller, we may collect and store contact information, such as email address, and physical address, when customers sign up for our services or seek support help.

-Your personal customer data (email and billing information) is stored in US.
+Your personal customer data (email and billing information) is stored in the US.